Vector search in Azure AI Search

-This article is a high-level introduction to vector support in Azure Cognitive Search.
+This article is a high-level introduction to vector support in Azure AI Search.
 It also explains integration with other Azure services and covers terminology and concepts related to vector search development.

 We recommend this article for background, but if you'd rather get started, follow these steps: